-With this area offering so much, it is challenging to properly market everything.
+With this area offering so much, it can challenging to properly market it all.
 That’s where the North of Boston Convention & Visitors Bureau helps.
 Since 1955, this membership-based nonprofit has effectively promoted the North of Boston region as a top travel destination.

 To increase membership and entice more visitors to visit Massachusetts’ Essex County, we partnered with North of Boston to revamp their marketing.

 The first step was doing a makeover to their website.
 By adding more visuals and implementing an easier, more user-intuitive navigation, we were able to make North of Boston’s website look less like a directory and more like a virtual travel guide.

 After developing North of Boston’s new website, we didn’t stop there.